munificent/craftinginterpreters/book/introduction.md

 For every successful general-purpose language out there, there are a thousand successful niche ones.
-We used to call them "little languages", but inflation in the jargon economy lead today to the name "domain-specific languages".
+We used to call them "little languages", but inflation in the jargon economy led today to the name "domain-specific languages".
 These are pidgins tailor-built to a specific task.
 Things like application scripting languages, template engines, markup formats, and configuration files.